Understanding Call Numbers

 - Current Periodical (located near the newspapers on the upper level)

-- Audio Visual (located on the upper level by library offices)
+- AV Room (located on the upper level by library offices)

 - Children's Literature (located on the upper level)